Skip to main content

 bellwether watch

-Automatically re-interview when files change.
+Automatically re-check when files change.

 Synopsis

-bellwether watch [options] <command> [args...]
+bellwether watch [server-command] [args...] [options]

 Description